-Albany International Airport (ALB)
+About Albany International Airport (ALB)

-Serving The Capital Region, Northeastern New York & Western New England
+Serving the Capital Region, Northeastern New York & Western New England

 Tips on Flying In & Out of Albany Airport

 General advice is to arrive at the airport at least 90 minutes prior to flight departure.
 The amount of time it can take to move through the security checkpoint can vary greatly.
 Allow more time for early morning flights and typically heavy travel periods, such as holidays.
 The airport does offer a TSA pre-check line for eligible participants.
 However, it's best to plan ahead and factor in how much time you will need to pass through the security checkpoint.

-Flight arrivals and departures can be checked here or by phone at 518 242-AFLY.
+Flight arrivals and departures can be checked here or by phone at 518-242-AFLY.

 Food, Beverage & Other Concessions